durgavinay8/Medical-Store-Management-System-using-Cplusplus-with-Gui/README.md

 # Medical-Store-Management-System-using-C-with-Gui
-Medical Store Management System is written with advanced C++ language with Graphical User Interface  .
-Basically this medical management system is used to make the record of every medicine like who is purchasing and supplying and who is selling
+Medical Store Management System is written in advanced C++ language fuled by an GUI designed in QT platform.
+The Software provides a billing system, keeps records of items, their suppliers, customer data, expiry dates, and transactions.